Logo

 What is a Salesforce Report?

-Basically, a document or statement that shows the data in organized form.
-Simply which means a report provides information using raw data.
-Reports can be delivered orally although document forms are more proffered.
+A report is a document or statement that presents data in an organized form.
+It provides information using raw data.
+Reports can be delivered orally, although document forms are more preferred.

-Salesforce Reports are a powerful way to organize, display and analyze data stored in Salesforce.
-Salesforce reports are created on object/s (related objects can be used) using lightning report builder.
-Now, what is Lightning Report Builder?
-Lightning Report builder is a drag and drop tool to create/edit reports.
-Building reports has become very easy and quicker using Lightning Report Builder.
+Salesforce reports are a powerful way to organize, display, and analyze data stored in Salesforce.
+Reports are created on objects, and related objects can also be used, with the Lightning Report Builder.
+The Lightning Report Builder is a drag-and-drop tool for creating and editing reports.
+Building reports has become much easier and faster with the Lightning Report Builder.

 Report Types: